 How to Apply for Housing

-Or for your convenience, you can complete the academic year on-line application where you can pay your housing fees, through a third party provider, with a credit card or online check.
+For your convenience, you can complete the academic year online where you can pay your housing fees, through a third party provider, with a credit card or online check.
 The third party vendor processing fee is $18.00.

 To view current rates, click here.